Highlights

 - The server deserializes the request message using protocol buffers, which ensures that both clients and servers follow the same contract and avoid errors or inconsistencies.

-- The server handles the gRPC method using a generated service that implements the business logic for the service.
+- The server handles the gRPC method using a generated service that implements the service's business logic.

 - The server returns a response message using the generated service.